Cappella Mediteranea

 Atys was the first opera of its kind – a lyric tragedy that actually ends in tragedy.
 Louis XIV’s affairs were no secret to his court.
 This only makes the King’s infatuation with this opera all the more surprising, given that the characters in this opera are punished for their desires.
 No doubt what attracts people to this opera is the heady mix of sensuality and stringency.
 Choreographer and stage director Angelin Preljocaj is no exception.
 He enjoys exploring different universes and weaving together tradition and modernity, assembling elements that seem disparate.
 He is joined on the set by Prune Nourry, a French visual artists who uses her bold, multidisciplinary practice – which combines high-flying conceptualisation with performance, photography, video and sculpture – to make incisive statements on issues ranging from gender politics to intercultural dialogue.
 Her set design for Atys is her first operatic endeavour.

-Marie-Aude Roux for Le Monde
+Marie-Aude Roux pour le Monde

-Ariane Bavelier for Le Figaro
+Ariane Bavelier

-Jacques Schmitt for Resmusica
+Jacques Schmitt

 Archive